cregan727/nf-rnator/README.md

-# brbseq-pipeline
+# RNATOR

-A minimal Nextflow pipeline for Alithea MERCURIUS BRB-seq data (kit PN 10813, V5A barcode set), built to do only what BRB-seq actually needs rather than carry the generality of a pipeline like nf-core/scrnaseq (many aligners, a 10x-oriented resource/schema system, ambient-RNA removal tuned for droplet data).
-One aligner (STARsolo), one code path, full transparency into every command that actually runs.
+A Nextflow pipeline for Alithea MERCURIUS BRB-seq data (kit PN 10813, V5D barcode set), built to align BRB-seq data, split fastqs by sample and

 FastQC → multi-genome STARsolo (a plate can mix species across wells) → per-well h5ad conversion → split/merge by project → per-plate and per-project HTML QC reports with a real 8x12 spatial plate map, including detection of cross-genome sample mixups.
+Also runs cutadapt to split fastqs.

 ## Requirements